Don Juan Rose, is a climbing red rose with velvety, ruffled, crimson flowers. It is one of the only fragrant red climbing rose bushes in the world.

 The beautiful Don Juan rose is a large-flowered, red climber that is a vigorous grower.
 It can grow a height of 12-14 feet.
 The average height is 8-10 ft.
 (It often grows taller in warmer climates)The slightly stiff stems, make it a good pillar rose.

-The blooms of this red climber are a deep velvety crimson red color.
+The blooms of this climbing rose are a deep velvety crimson red color.
 The double cupped blooms have an intense, rose fragrance. (not common in red roses)

-Plant them close to a sitting area, or patio to enjoy the sweet smelling blooms.
+Plant this rose close to a sitting area, or patio to enjoy the sweet smelling blooms.
 And be sure to cut some to bring inside the house!

 Type Large Flowered Climber